NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

 For MHA, we aggregate the scores for each attention head $a$, which consists of all weights in $\mathbf{W}_a^{Q}, \mathbf{W}_a^{K}, \mathbf{W}_a^{V}$ and the corresponding part $\mathbf{W}^O[a]\in \mathbb{R}^{d_h \times d}$:

 After computing these scores, we rank all hidden units by their aggregated saliency scores.
 Units falling below a global threshold (determined by our target sparsity level $v$, detailed further in \cref{sec:model}) are pruned.
 Specifically, this involves zeroing out the corresponding column in \(\mathbf{W}_\text{gate}\) and $\mtx {W}_\text{up}$, the corresponding row in \(\mathbf{W}_\text{down}\), and the entire attention head $a$.
 This grouping-based pruning ensures that the network's dependency structure is respected and that entire units are removed together, leading to real efficiency gains.
+Additionally, we add a hardware-aware rounding to ensure all remaining dimensions are strictly multiples of 8 (further detailed in Section \ref{sec:efficiency}).
 See \cref{fig:tasp} (middle) for a visual illustration.